dataiku/dss-plugin-ab-testing/README.md

 A web app computes the minimum sample sizes needed in the experiment while providing insightful visualisations of the distributions (Z test).
 A custom recipe can then use these estimated figures to split the input dataset containing the email addresses of the experiment population into two groups, A and B.

-Here is the more detailled description of these two main components :
+Here is a more detailled description of these two main components :

 ### 1- AB testing design (custom web app)